-SelectWindow [KERNEL.SYS]
+SelectWindow [GKERNEL.PAS]

-Declaration procedure SelectWindow(I:integer); Usage SelectWindow(I); Parameters I: index of selected window ([1MaxWindowsGlb]) Function SelectWindow selects a window / for drawing.
+Declaration procedure SelectWindow(I:integer); Usage SelectWindow(I); Parameters I : index of selected window ([1MaxWindowsGlb]) Function SelectWindow selects a window I for drawing.
 All subsequent drawing and window commands will refer to the selected window.
 Remarks If clipping is enabled with the SetClippingOn procedure, drawing is limited to the area inside the window.
-Restrictions The value of I must lie between 1 and the constant MaxWindowsGlb (defined in TYPEDEF.SYS FILE).
+Restrictions The value of I must lie between 1 and the constant Max- WindowsGlb (defined in GDRIVER.PAS file).
 If a world is to be associated with a window, SelectWorld must be called before SelectWindow .
 See Also DefineWindow SelectWorld Example SelectWindow(5); selects window 5 for subsequent operations.

-SelectWorld [KERNEL.SYS]

-SelectWorld [KERNEL.SYS]
+SelectWorld [GKERNEL.PAS]

-Declaration procedure SelectWorld(I:integer);

-Usage SelectWorld(I);

-Parameters I: index of selected world ([1..MaxWorldsGlb])

-Function SelectWorld selects a world coordinate system, I, for the drawing commands that follow.
-This procedure must be followed by SelectWindow to associate the world with a window.

-Restrictions The value of I must lie between 1 and the constant MaxWorldsGlb (defined in TYPEDEF.SYS file).

-- See Also DefineWindow DefineWorld FindWorld SelectWindow - Example SelectWorld(3); SelectWindow(4); selects window 4, with world coordinate system 3, for subsequent operations.
+Declaration procedure SelectWorld(I:integer); Usage SelectWorld(I); Parameters I : index of selected world ([1MaxWorldsGlb]) Function SelectWorld selects a world coordinate system, I , for the drawing commands that follow.
+This procedure must be followed by Select-Window to associate the world with a window.
+Restrictions The value of I must lie between 1 and the constant MaxWorldsGlb (defined in GDRIVER.PAS file).
+See Also DefineWindow DefineWorld FindWorld · SelectWindow Example SelectWorld(3); SelectWindow(4); selects window 4, with world coordinate system 3, for subsequent operations.

-SetAspect [KERNEL.SYS]

-SetAspect [KERNEL.SYS]
+SetAspect [GKERNEL.PAS]

-Declaration procedure SetAspect(Aspect:real); Usage SetAspect(Aspect); Parameters Aspect: aspect ratio for circle Function SetAspect sets the value of the aspect ratio for drawing circles and ellipses.
-The default value for Aspect is the constant AspectFactor, defined in the GRAPHIX.SYS file.
+Declaration procedure SetAspect(Aspect:Float); Usage SetAspect(Aspect); Parameters Aspect : aspect ratio for circle Function SetAspect sets the value of the aspect ratio for drawing circles and ellipses.
+The default value for Aspect is the constant AspectFactor, defined in the GDRIVER.PAS file.
 SetAspect(1) draws a true circle on any screen.
-Remarks The aspect ratio determines the shape of circles and el- lipses.
-Changing the aspect ratio changes how tall a cir- cle is.
-A machine-dependent constant, AspectFactor , specifies a ratio that should give a true circle for a partic- ular physical screen.
-Drawing the same circle with aspect ratios of AspectFactor + 2, AspectFactor , and AspectFactor × 2 will give three figures of the same width, but each twice as tall as the previous figure.
+Remarks The aspect ratio determines the shape of circles and ellipses.
+Changing the aspect ratio changes how tall a circle is.
+A machine- dependent constant, AspectFactor, specifies a ratio that should give a true circle for a particular physical screen.
+Drawing the same circle with aspect ratios of AspectFactor \div 2, AspectFactor, and AspectFactor \times 2 will give three figures of the same width, but each twice as tall as the previous figure.
 Restrictions None See Also AspectFactor (constant) DrawCartPie DrawCircleSegment DrawPolarPie GetAspect GetScreenAspect SetScreenAspect Example SetAspect(1); causes circles to be correctly proportioned on any screen.

-SetBackground [GRAPHIX.SYS]
+SetBackground [GDRIVER.PAS]

-- Declaration procedure SetBackground(Pattern:byte); - Usage SetBackground(Pattern); - Parameters Pattern: bit pattern used for background (0 to 255) - Function SetBackground determines the background pattern of the active window.
-There are 256 possible patterns, represented by the value of Pattern.
+Declaration procedure SetBackground(Pattern:byte); Usage SetBackground(Pattern); Parameters Pattern : bit pattern used for background (0 to 255) Function SetBackground determines the background pattern of the active window.
+There are 256 possible patterns, represented by the value of Pattern .
 Shading patterns consist of an 8-bit word repeated across each horizontal line to fill the window.
-The lowest (1) bit of the pattern is the rightmost pixel on the screen, and the highest (128) is the leftmost. - Remarks A Pattern value of 0 creates a completely black background (which erases the contents of the window), while a value of 255 creates a white background. - Restrictions None - See Also DrawSquare - Example SetBackground(17); fills the active window with the pattern represented by the number 17: 00010001 binary (that is, 1 out of every 4 points are drawn).
+The lowest (1) bit of the pattern is the rightmost pixel on the screen, and the highest (128) is the leftmost.
+Remarks A Pattern value of 0 creates a completely black background (which erases the contents of the window), while a value of 255 creates a white background.
+Restrictions None See Also DrawSquare Example SetBackground(17); fills the active window with the pattern represented by the number 17: 00010001 binary (that is, 1 out of every 4 points are drawn).